calebleavitt28c/Sun-Hunt/README.md

 # Sun-Hunt
-A simple mobile game made for my Mobile Development class
+A simple mobile game written in Kotlin.
+I made this for my Mobile Development class in Fall of 2021.